viictorjs/Refrapy/README.md

  - Step 1: download and install a Python 3 interpreter from the official website (https://www.python.org/).
     - Recommended: Python 3.4.3
-    - Note: don't forget to check for system compability (x32 and x64).
+    - Note: check for system compatibility (32 or 64 bits).

  - Step 2: download and install the necessary Python packages listed bellow:
     - NumPy